samuelorji/scala/README.md

  - Every commit to  the `develop` brach updates the content on development environment.	 - Every commit to the `develop` branch updates the content on the development environment.
  - Every commit to the `stage` brach updates the content on staging environment.	 - Every commit to the `stage` branch updates the content on the staging environment.
  - Every commit to the `main` brach updates the content on production environment.	 - Every commit to the `master` branch updates the content on the production environment.
-Only production environment is accessible to the public.
 Only the production environment is accessible to the public.
-[TODO: add access for other people?]
 People outside of VirtusLab do not have access to `develop` and `stage` environments, but it will be changed in some way in the near future.

 ## Structure overview